ionStici/tools/mds/gh/gh-intro.md

 ## GitHub Flow

-Following a specific workflow allows the project to more in more orderly way.
+Following a specific workflow allows the project to progress in a more orderly way.

 _Basic workflow used with GitHub:_